Do-Not-Dusturb/Login-in/README.md

-a login site that teachers cant access
+a login site that teachers can access